NasaTigyr/dotfiles/readme_backup.md

 It uses: xsel for the pasting, so it's important to have it installed before hand or run the script.

-# Tmux custom setup:
+Tmux custom keymaps:
-    Cntr + b + [ - visual mode in tmux.
-    Use vim motions to sellectj
-    y - copy text from the visual mode.
+    y - copy text from te visual mode(also enter works)
-    Enter - you can use enter to copy again from the visual mode.

-    From time to time i like using the enter(it's a bigger button xd).

-# Lean how to use ffmpeg,
-This command will start recording for the x11 session:
+Lean how to use ffmpeg, This command will start recording:

 ffmpeg \
 -f x11grab -video_size 1920x1080 -framerate 30 -i :0.0 \